teddokano/PCT2075_Arduino/README.md

 An Arduino library for I²C temperature sensors with sample code.
 The I²C temperature sensors can measure temperature and output comparator or interrupt signals by threshold settings.

 With `TempSensor_NXP_Arduino` library, the temperature measurement and showing it in Celsius can be done very simple as follwoing.
+Include device name header file (`LM75B.h`, `PCT2075.h`, and/or `P3T1085.h`) to use those class libraries.
 ```cpp
 #include <PCT2075.h>